The Future of Our Work

 Increase student access to existing partner programs, educational platforms, content, and career pathways

 If you’re interested in supporting the program, there are a wide range of possibilities.
-The Academy program offers a compelling combination of reach, visibility, and impact for businesses, programs, or corporate social responsibility activities.
+The Academy for Enterprising Girls program offers a compelling combination of reach, visibility, and impact for businesses, programs, or corporate social responsibility activities.

-Help us build the Business School, by using the form below to express your interest in joining the Industry Alliance.
+Help us build Enterprising Girls, by using the form below to express your interest in joining the Industry Alliance.

 Thank you to all the organisations who have already participated in our co-design and consultation process, incuding: